Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 whatever, I am going to assume they are dutch furries

-also, fuck these guys

 ## update 8/13

 ![](/images/discord-skids/2022-08-13-08-05-46.png)

-there is a password on the rar file now
+there is a password on the rar file now (I downloaded it again)

 ![](/images/discord-skids/2022-08-13-08-06-16.png)